About Dr. Francisco del Piñal

 Born in Santander, northern Spain, in 1960, Dr Francisco del Piñal is considered one of the world’s best hand surgeons.
 His contributions in the fields of microsurgical toe to hand transfer or arthroscopic surgery techniques on wrist fractures are endorsed and used internationally.

-Del Piñal was Secretary General of the European Wrist Arthroscopy Association (EWAS) till 2014, where he currently chairs its Advisory Council (now International Wrist Arthroscopy Society, IWAS).
-His career is marked by numerous awards and notable participations in medical events with global reach.
+Del Piñal, ex-president and ex-secretary General of the European Wrist Arthroscopy Association (now International Wrist Arthroscopy Society, IWAS), has a career marked by numerous awards and notable participations in medical events with global reach.
 Del Piñal has been principal guest professor at the Curtis National Hand Center of the University of Baltimore (USA) and the first Spanish surgeon to take part in the Annual Meeting of the Japanese Orthopaedic Association.
 He has also occupied the honorary chair Harold E. Joseph E. Kleinert-Kutz of the University of Louisville (USA).

 On the occasion of the CELEBRATION IN SANTANDER (CANTABRIA, SPAIN) IN 2016 OF THE CONGRESS OF THE FEDERATION OF EUROPEAN SOCIETIES FOR SURGERY OF THE HAND, several of the world best upper limb physicians pay tribute to the spanish surgeon Francisco Del Piñal.